 For showtimes, click here.

 Released in 1963, The Haunting perfectly captured the intensity of fear, paranoia, and the supernatural.
-Today, its considered a landmark horror film and is respected by directors like Steven Speilberg and Martin Scorsese for its technical and frightening excellence.
+Today, it's considered a landmark horror film respected by directors like Steven Speilberg and Martin Scorsese.

 1. The film had several different names.